 REQUESTS FOR SHAWLS

-All donations may be left at the church office.
+DONATIONS WELCOMED: All donations may be left at the church office. ·

-- Equipment: from 7 mm to 9 mm knitting needles and 4 mm to 6 mm crochet hooks
+from 6 mm to 8 mm knitting needles and 4 mm to 6 mm crochet hooks

-- Crafting Time: needles, patterns, yarn for do it yourself kits, and ready made kits are available through one of the ministry coordinators
+Crafting Time: needles, patterns, and ready made kits are available from one of the ministry coordinators

-- Funds: to purchase supplies; donations made to A.U.C. and designated for the Prayer Shawl Ministry will be receipted
+Funds: to purchase materials; donations made to A.U.C. and designated for the Prayer Shawl Ministry will be receipted

 CRAFTERS’ CIRCLE—2012 to present:

 The purpose of this group is to gather with others who are preparing prayer shawls for our ministry.
 These meetings are a time of creating, supporting, sharing of crafting ideas and techniques, and fellowship.
 Every month, meetings take place on the first Thursday afternoon and on the third Tuesday evening.
 Shawls kits and a small supply of needles are available for crafters to pick up on most Sundays and at all of the Thursday afternoon meetings.
 All are welcome to attend—seasoned and beginner crafters alike.
+In August, we take a fieldtrip to a yarn factory in Listowel to restock our yarn supply.
 At the end of 2018, Crafters’ Circle had thirteen members.

 UPCOMING CRAFTERS’ CIRCLE MEETINGS:

-HISTORY OF THE PRAYER SHAWL MINISTRY AT A.U.C.
+HISTORY OF THE PRAYER SHAWL MINISTRY AT A.U.C.—2006 to present: